-The AM sessions took place from 7:40 to 9:00 and the PM sessions from 15:40 to 17:00, with participants attending in the same order for each session for approximately 15 min each.
-Prior to each AM session, sleep data were collected, and average sleep durations per night were calculated per participant.
-The AM and PM sessions involved a discrete task protocol consisting of a 1-min eyes open resting procedure, a 10-min Psychomotor Vigilance Test (PVT) performed on a laptop and gaming mouse (Logitech G203, Logitech, Newark, USA), two oculography tests using the EyeSync device, and a 2min eyes-closed procedure, respectively.
+The AM sessions took place from 7:40-9:00 and the PM sessions from 15:40-17:00 with participants attending in the same order for each session for approximately 15 minutes each.
+Prior to each AM session, sleep data were collected and average sleep durations per night were calculated per participant.
+The AM and PM sessions involved a discrete task protocol consisting of a one-minute eyes open resting procedure, a 10-minute Psychomotor Vigilance Test (PVT) performed on a laptop and gaming mouse (Logitech G203, Logitech, Newark, USA), two oculography tests using the EyeSync device, and a two-minute eyes-closed procedure, respectively.
 This protocol was performed consecutively for time efficiency and simultaneously with continuous EEG monitoring.
 All cognitive tests were performed in both AM and PM sessions, and EEG data were collected once per day per participant (i.e., consistently either the AM or PM session).
 Four of the participants had their EEG data collected during the AM session, and three during the PM session.

 Once ready to commence, the selected participants were seated while the dry-electrode EEG system was firmly placed and adjusted to fit each individual's scalp.
 Electrode impedance was monitored to ensure all electrodes detected a measurable signal.
-Once all electrodes showed sufficient impedance (<20k $\Omega$ .), EEG recordings commenced, and participants completed the discrete task protocol, as described above.
-In order to account for edge artifacts, buffer times consisting of a minimum of 3s were implemented before and after each task.
-The 1-min eyes-open resting procedure was performed as a reference to normalize EEG data collections for each of the participants.
+Once all electrodes showed sufficient impedance ( $<20k\Omega$ .), EEG recordings commenced, and participants completed the discrete task protocol, as described above.
+In order to account for edge artifacts, buffer times consisting of a minimum of three seconds were implemented before and after each task.
+The one-minute eyes open resting procedure was performed as a reference to normalise EEG data collections for each of the participants.